 DION is not involved in arranging research stays.
-To arrange a research stay, one course of action would be to contact the faculty representatives, visit faculty and research programme websites for contact information, or to contact relevant professors directly.
+To arrange a research stay at NTNU, one course of action would be to contact the faculty representatives, visit faculty and research programme websites for contact information, or to contact relevant professors directly.

-If you want to visit a Nordic country, you can apply to NordForsk for support.
-Look at NordForsk’s website to see the duration of support and other conditions.
+- If you want to visit a Nordic country, you can apply to NordForsk for support.

-If you are travelling within the European Union, you can apply for an EU scholarship (Marie Curie or TARI).
-Consult the international section at NTNU about this.
+- If you are travelling within the European Union, you can apply for an EU scholarship (e.g. Erasmus +).